We can each do our part to save the honeybee population and help the environment.

 Bees have an interesting communication system.

 Communication between bees is done using pheromones and body movements.
-Bees tell each other when to protect the queen, when to protect the hive, and when to relocate the hive if necessary.
+Bees tell each other when to protect the queen, protect the hive, and relocate the hive if necessary.
 They use body movements, called “waggle dance talk,” to convey the location of a food source to other bees in the colony.
 This is done by first walking in a straight line and then wagging the body to convey the direction of a food source.

 Another dance, called the “tremble dance,” is performed to encourage more worker bees to help store the nectar.
 While walking across the honeycomb, a bee shakes their body back and forth as they rotate their body’s axis.

 What do bees do for our planet?

 Bees produce honey, nectar, royal jelly, beeswax, pollen, beebread, and a glue-like substance called propolis to protect and fill cracks within a hive.
 Each product is essential for the survival of the honeybee colony.
 Bees use honey, pollen, beebread, and nectar as food for the entire colony.
 Royal jelly is used to give nutrition to the larvae and queen.